2026 March Ultimate Roundtable: Tariffs, Sales Trends & the Economy

 Not an Ultimate level member but want more information on how you can join other roundtable events?
 Contact SAF’s Membership Specialist Justine Seas.

-Join us on March 3 at 2 PM ET for a timely virtual cross-segment discussion exploring the fast-changing policy and economic landscape — and what the latest consumer data reveals about floral demand.
+Join your peers on March 16 at 2 PM ET for a timely virtual cross-segment discussion on how tariffs affecting floral imports are shifting rapidly — and what the latest developments mean for your business.

-With the Supreme Court ruling that the IEEPA tariffs were unlawful — and the Trump Administration quickly imposing new 15% tariffs under a different statute — uncertainty remains.
-SAF Senior Lobbyist Joe Bischoff, Ph.D., will explain what’s changed, what we know about possible tariff refunds, and what comes next for floral businesses.
+- SAF Senior Lobbyist Joe Bischoff, Ph.D. will explain what has changed, what we know about possible tariff refunds, and what may come next for floral businesses.

-SAF Chief Economist Charlie Hall, Ph.D., will take a broader look at the state of the economy, including the potential implications of a tariff refund.
-He’ll also break down SAF’s post–Valentine’s Day consumer survey, conducted by IPSOS on behalf of SAF, to explain what early demand signals tell us about the months ahead.
+- SAF Chief Economist Charlie Hall, Ph.D. will share a broader view of the economy, including the potential implications of a tariff refund.

 Charlie Hall, Ph.D.